 By 2022, pre-generative AI chatbots were expected to save businesses more than $8 billion each year and around 30% of customer service costs.

 However, generative AI chatbots for customer service have drawbacks.
-There are the usual risks associated with AI, such as security and data privacy concerns, inaccuracies, bias, and hallucinations, and the risks may depend on the guardrails in place and the data provided to train a chatbot.
+There are the usual risks associated with AI, such as security and data privacy concerns, inaccuracies, bias, and from MIT Case, and the risks may depend on the guardrails in place and the data provided to train a chatbot.

 Even generative AI chatbots can be inconsistent and struggle to understand context.
 They lack the empathy of human agents.
 Without reasoning and emotional skills, chatbots can only escalate problems based on the content of the conversation rather than a greater understanding of a problem or situation.
 And, let’s face it, sometimes humans would rather speak to other humans.